 Zhulin Mountain Guanyin Temple Introduction

-The historically rich Zhulin Mountain Guanyin Temple features a magnificent exterior reminiscent of Chinese palatial architecture.
-It is dedicated to the Eighteen-handed Guanyin Buddha and enjoys a bustling incense business on regular days.
-The spacious courtyard can accommodate thousands of worshippers simultaneously, serving as a religious center for the residents of Linkou, Luchu in Taoyuan, and Guishan.
-It is also a well-known Guanyin temple and religious site in the area.
-Zhulin Mountain Guanyin Temple is constructed in the traditional Minnan architectural style, preserving the essence of Taiwanese folk art, with exquisite wood carvings and stone sculptures depicting insects, fish, birds, beasts, and floral motifs.
-As you enter the main hall, don't forget to look up; the beams and intricately carved coffered ceilings are adorned with gold leaf, creating a dazzling and spectacular sight.
-The massive pillars of the main hall, the crossbeam of the worship pavilion, and the wooden materials of the offering table are all made from Taiwanese cypress.
-The entire temple incorporates 38 pieces of thousand-year-old Taiwan cypress, with the main hall's central beam spanning approximately 15 meters, skillfully connected using mortise and tenon joints, showcasing the exceptional craftsmanship of the artisans of the time.
-In addition to admiring the beauty of the architecture, each spring, delicate cherry blossoms and azaleas bloom in competition, enhancing the elegance of Zhulin Mountain Guanyin Temple.
-The garden also features Japanese stone lanterns and komainu statues, offering a picturesque setting perfect for capturing beautiful photos, allowing visitors to enjoy a touch of Japanese ambiance without leaving the country.
+The historically significant Zhulin Mountain Guanyin Temple features a splendid and majestic exterior reminiscent of traditional Chinese palaces.
+It mainly enshrines the Eighteen-armed Guanyin Buddha and is a thriving center of faith for the residents of Linkou, Luchu in Taoyuan, and Guishan, accommodating thousands of worshippers in its spacious courtyard.
+The temple is also a well-known religious site in the area.
+Zhulin Mountain Guanyin Temple is constructed in the traditional Minnan architectural style, preserving the essence of Taiwanese folk art with intricate wood carvings and stone sculptures depicting insects, fish, birds, beasts, figures, and flowers.
+When entering the main hall, don't forget to look up; the carved beams and coffered ceiling are adorned with gold leaf, creating a both resplendent and spectacular sight.
+The main hall features enormous columns, wooden beams of the worship pavilion, and altar tables all made of Taiwan's cypress wood.
+A total of 38 pieces of thousand-year-old Taiwan cypress wood are used in the temple, with the main beam spanning approximately 15 meters, and the wooden joints showcasing the extraordinary craftsmanship of the artisans.
+In addition to appreciating the architectural beauty, during the spring, the delicate cherry blossoms and azaleas bloom together, enhancing the splendor of Zhulin Mountain Guanyin Temple.
+The garden also features Japanese stone lanterns and guardian dogs, providing an opportunity to capture beautiful photos, offering a taste of Japanese style without the need to travel abroad.